fergald/explainer-messageport-close/README.md

 may be OK for some uses
 but there are other uses where a port may have a long lifetime or a lifetime/usage that is dependent on user actions.
+Freeing resources prematurely would be a problem there.
+So a timeout based approach does not work for the general case.

 #### WeakRefs